Zaiwen/Entity_Resolution_Junwei_HU/README.md

 Then the metapath2vec.so dynamic library file will be generated.

 ## Dataset
 **GraphER** requires the input of a graph dataset, and here we show how to use **GraphER** to conduct experiments on the benchmark ER dataset fodors-zagats.
 Its original dataset can be found in `dataset/relational-dataset`.
 First, we convert the relational data into graph data by executing `dataset/preprocessing.py`, and then execute `dataset/txt2csv.py` to save the attribute values carried by the entity types that need to be resolved, all files will be saved in `dataset/network`.
 You can find other datasets and preprocessed files here：https://github.com/hujunnwei/data-conversion.

+## Preliminaries
+### Word embedding
+We used fastText for word embedding that is pre-trained on Wikipedia.
+You can download it from here：https://fasttext.cc/docs/en/pretrained-vectors.html and unzip it to the path specified in `autoencoder/configurations.py`.

 ## Input data
 The source data can be obtained from here：https://github.com/hujunnwei/data-conversion